The Story of Vlchek

 The top illustration shows the "Fitz-All" carbon steel wrench set, and the bottom illustration shows the new chrome-molybdenum wrench set.
 Although not mentioned in the text, the wrenches were designed with "Parabolic" heads.

 By this time open-end wrenches of chrome-vanadium or chrome-molybdenum steel had been available for several years from Bonney, J.H.
 Williams, and others, but sales were primarily to professional markets.
-Vlchek tools were widely sold in retail markets, so the introduction of chrome-molybdenum alloy steel was significant.
+Since Vlchek tools were widely sold in retail markets, the introduction of chrome-molybdenum alloy steel was significant.

 A full-page ad in the May 1930 issue of Popular Science Monthly shows an impressive Vlchek Forging Hammer along with examples of the various tools sold by the company.
 The text of the ad emphasizes the high quality of Vlchek tools and the low cost made possible by volume production.

-In 1930 Vlchek introduced a line of screwdrivers with shock-proof plastic handles.
+In 1930 Vlchek introduced a line of screwdrivers with shock-proof molded plastic handles.
 The tools proved to be popular and Vlchek Tool became one of the largest makers of screwdrivers.

 By 1934 Vlchek Tool had greatly expanded its offering of automotive service tools.
 Catalog A-2 from 1934 included sockets and drive tools in 1/2 and 3/4-drive, the first time that these important tools had been offered by the company.
 The catalog also listed box-end wrenches and a variety of automotive specialty tools.